tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Fault tolerance is achieved by redundancy in hardware and software
 - Fault tolerance enables a system to continue operating properly in the event of the failure of some of its components
 - Fault tolerance is particularly important in high-availability systems
+- Fault tolerance - Operate Through Faults

 ### Disaster Recovery

 - Set of policies, tools and procedures to enable the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster
 - Pre-planning and testing is essential
 - DR Process - Risk Assessment, Business Impact Analysis, Strategy Development, Plan Development, Testing and Training, Maintenance
+- Disaster Recover - Used when High-Availability and Fault Tolerance fail